executors/executors/wording_front_matter.md

 ## Motivation

-When we imagine the future of C++ programs, we envision elegant compositions of networked asynchronous parallel computations accelerated by diverse hardware ranging from tiny mobile devices to giant supercomputers.
+When we imagine the future of C++ programs, we envision elegant compositions of networked, asynchronous parallel computations accelerated by diverse hardware, ranging from tiny mobile devices to giant supercomputers.
 In the present, hardware diversity is greater than ever, but C++ programmers lack satisfying parallel programming tools for them.
 Industrial-strength